clauBv23/hardhat-heap-out-of-memory-error/README.md

 To check contracts size run:
 `npx hardhat size-contracts`

-By doing that some contracts will exceed the size limit and in particular `ReallyHugeContract` is kite big.
+By doing that some contracts will exceed the size limit and in particular `ReallyHugeContract` is quite big.
 ```shell
 ·----------------------|--------------|----------------·
  |  Contract Name       ·  Size (KiB)  ·  Change (KiB)  │